virgo-project/virgo/Teams/Communications/website/src/_stories/monsters.md

 The [effects of global warming](https://climate.nasa.gov/causes/) include rising sea levels, regional changes in precipitation, more frequent extreme weather events such as heatwaves, and expansion of deserts.

-[**Data.GISS: GISS Surface Temperature Analysis (v4): Analysis Graphs and Plots** *This page is updated each month by an automatic procedure.
-Additional figures based on the GISTEMP analysis which…*data.giss.nasa.gov](https://data.giss.nasa.gov/gistemp/graphs_v4/)
+![**Data.GISS: GISS Surface Temperature Analysis (v4): Analysis Graphs and Plots** *This page is updated each month by an automatic procedure.
+Additional figures based on the GISTEMP analysis which…*data.giss.nasa.gov](https://data.giss.nasa.gov/gistemp/graphs_v4/graph_data/GISTEMP_Seasonal_Cycle_since_1880/graph.png)

 So now I look around me, astonished, incapable of believing that we ourselves and our blissful greed are the cause of the increase in death and destruction that are afflicting the planet.
 I reflect on this walking barefoot, on the beach that is so dear to me, with my ankles caressed by the waves.